BaristaLabs/baristalabs-rancher-server-cluster/README.md

-# BaristaLabs - Terraform Configuration for a Rancher Server Cluster on AKS
+# Terraform Configuration for automated deployments of Rancher Server

 Terraform based setup for a HA Rancher Server Cluster on Azure Kubernetes Service (AKS)